RasaHQ/rasa/docs/docs/reference/rasa/utils/tensorflow/layers.md

 - `layer_sizes` - List of integers with dimensionality of the layers.
 - `dropout_rate` - Float between 0 and 1; fraction of the input units to drop.
 - `reg_lambda` - Float, regularization factor.
-- `sparsity` - Float between 0 and 1.
-Fraction of the `kernel`
+- `density` - Float between 0 and 1.
+Approximate fraction of trainable weights.
-  weights to set to zero.
 - `layer_name_suffix` - Text added to the name of the layers.

   Input shape: